Skip to content

 map(object({

-role_name = string
+role_name = optional(string)

 kubernetes_groups = optional(list(string))